-BRUTALISM GETS A PR MAKEOVER Meanwhile, in Boston: 3 architects are trying to rebrand Brutalism as “Heroic” architecture.
-“Obviously, ‘Brutal’ is not a good brand. . . .
-‘Brutal’ is fundamentally a negative, whereas with ‘Heroic’, some people take it as a rah-rah but we see it as a much more nuanced phrase that complicates the project in a number of ways.”
-[CITYLAB]
+BRUTALISM IS READY FOR ITS MAKEOVER Meanwhile, in Boston: 3 architects have written a new book as part of an effort to rebrand Brutalism.
+The style’s new name?
+Heroic architecture: “Obviously, ‘Brutal’ is not a good brand,” says Chris Grimley. “‘Brutal’ is fundamentally a negative, whereas with ‘Heroic’, some people take it as a rah-rah but we see it as a much more nuanced phrase that complicates the project in a number of ways.”
+[CityLab]

 Who knew a little late-night tweet from a customer would spark a chain of events that would turn a new Heights restaurant into the topic of international news stories?
 Here’s the basic outline of what went down over the weekend at Down House: Customer, after a few beers, sends out tweet about bar staff.
 Off-duty bar manager doesn’t like tweet, calls up bar and asks to speak to customer.
 After a brief exchange, customer is asked to leave.
 Queue . . . the TV news!
 The Huffington Post!
 Gizmodo!
 Time magazine!
 The Daily Mail!